 You could easily visit Tortuguero for your entire vacation and experience much of what Costa Rica has to offer.
+Plus, most of the hotels in Tortuguero, including unique boutique hotels, offer packages that include tours.
 You have an abundance of wildlife, gorgeous beaches, hiking trails, and a dense jungle waiting to be explored in the area.
 Of all the regions in Costa Rica, the Caribbean coast has a bit of everything.
 Still, Tortuguero combines nicely with some other areas of the country.

 How many days you spend in Costa Rica depends on how many regions you want to see and what activities you'd like to enjoy.
 However, a good rule of thumb is reserving at least four or five full days in the country.
 But because Tortuguero pairs nicely with other national parks, such as Arenal, Corcovado, Manuel Antonio, plus Monteverde, consider giving yourself at least one week in Costa Rica.
 Two weeks is ideal, though, as you'll need time to make your way between different regions.